image

 Walk down the soap aisle of the supermarket and chances are you’ll find some “soap-free” or “no soap” products in the soap section.

-Tirtyl tablets, perhaps surprisingly, are best classified as “soap-free”.
+Skipper tablets, perhaps surprisingly, are best classified as “soap-free”.
 Our R&D team tested a huge variety of formulations and found pure soap formulations triggered more reactions to sensitive skin, and left many hands feeling dry.
-Selecting a soap-free formulation also makes it easier to avoid palm oil - a controversial ingredient many of our customers prefer not to use.

 Fragrance - Very SAFE in most cases if washed off like soap

 Some companies are marketing the use of “clean” fragrances.
+Unless you can see the ingredients list, there’s no easy way to tell exactly how safe the products you’re using are.
 Without any agreed definition or regulation, this is just another marketing gimmick.
 Even fragrance-free products generally contain some form of fragrance.